knatten/optional_ext/proposal.md

 A reference implementation with unit tests and demonstration code can be found at https://github.com/knatten/optional_proposal.
 That is also the current home of this proposal.

+*Note:* If this proposal gathers support, similar functions should be added to `std::expected`, proposed in P0323R3.
+I'll defer that work until this proposal has been discussed more widely, to narrow the scope a bit.

 ## Motivation and Scope
 Calling a function on an optional object currently requires the user to first check whether the object has a value.
 This proposal extends `std::optional` with three functions that eliminates this need.